itteco/redactor-oembed/README.md

 ## About

 This is a plugin for [Imperavi's Redactor](http://imperavi.com/redactor) editor that allows rich media and image embeds via oEmbed with default API at [Iframely](http://iframely.com) endpoint.

+The plugin recognizes the http links in editor as the user types it and grabs embeds on the fly.

-As a bonus, Iframely also gives the responsive embed codes for over 1500 domains.
+You can either [self-host](https://github.com/itteco/iframely) Iframely, or get the API Key from the [hosted version](http://iframely.com).
+As a bonus of hosted version, Iframely also gives the responsive embed codes for over 1500 domains.

 ## Demo

-Please, see demo at [http://iframely.com/demo/editor](http://iframely.com/demo/editor)
+Please, see demo at [http://itteco.github.io/redactor-oembed/](http://itteco.github.io/redactor-oembed/)

 ## Sample & Config